Chat with us

 When melanoma is detected at its early stage, surgical removal cures the disease in most cases.
 If the disease has spread to lymph nodes, the 5-year survival rate is 30-40%.
 If the disease has spread to distant organs (liver, bones, brain, etc.) the 5-year survival rate is 12%.

 Thus, the challenge is to prevent Melanoma where possible and to catch it early should it occur.
-Early diagnosis is crucial since thin (superficial) melanomas have hugely better outcome.
+Early diagnosis is crucial since thin (superficial) melanomas have hugely better outcomes.

 Prevention